 If you are visiting Boston in the winter, there are few things as iconic as ice skating on Frog Pond in the Boston Common.

 With snow-covered trees and a giant Christmas tree in the background, sipping hot cocoa and then taking a few laps around this downtown landmark will be sure to bring a smile to everyone’s face, regardless of their age.

-There is no need to bring your own skates as you can rent them on site, so all you need to do is be sure you have a good coat, gloves, and a hat because it can get very cold in Boston in the winter!
+There is no need to bring your own skates as you can rent them on-site, so all you need to do is be sure you have a good coat, gloves, and a hat because it can get freezing in Boston in the winter!